g0bel1n/g0bel1n/README.md

 # Lucas Saban

-Student at [Ensae Paris](https://www.ensae.fr/en/).
+Student at [Ensae Paris](https://www.ensae.fr/en/) and MVA.
 Interested in Machine Learning, Deep Learning, Swarm intelligence and more broadly in anything tech-related.

 I publish some of my projects here.
 They are far from being perfect, so feel free to PR or e-mail me with advices !

-Contact : lucas.saban@ensae.fr
+Contact : lucas.saban[at]ensae.fr

 Here are some of my projects: